RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## How do I revise and resubmit my work?

 Instead of earning partial credit, on most assignments you will have the opportunity to revise and resubmit your work based on feedback that I provide, if the work doesn't meet its standard for acceptability. **Mistakes, and work that does not meet the standard for acceptability, are typically not penalized.** Instead, if your work has enough errors that it would benefit from redoing parts of it or the whole thing, you'll get the chance to do so.
 This again is because **human beings learn from making mistakes and fixing them with feedback and reflection.**

-This works as follows:
+How this works in MTH 201 is as follows:

++ **Learning Targets:** Learning Targets are assessed by Checkpoints as described above. **Each Checkpoint is cumulative**, so for example Checkpoint 2 will cover some new material plus material from Checkpoint 1, and so on. **Each Learning Target will appear on four (4) consecutive checkpoints**

-+ **Learning Targets:** Checkpoints used to assess your skill on Learning Targets are **cumulative**, with each Learning Target appearing on **four consecutive Checkpoints**.
+Checkpoints used to assess your skill on Learning Targets are **cumulative**, with each Learning Target appearing on **four consecutive Checkpoints**.
 For example, Learning Target 3 appears on Checkpoints 2, 3, 4 and 5.
 The problems for a Learning Target on each Checkpoint will be similar but not identical.
 After four Checkpoints, the Learning Target is "retired" and will only appear on the final two Checkpoints (or by request if you spend a token, explained later). **Work that doesn't meet the acceptability standard is not penalized**; instead, you are to study the feedback on your work, practice with the Learning Target, and reattempt the Learning Target later.
 + **AEPs** can be revised and resubmitted at any time just by revising your work based on the feedback you received, and then re-uploading to Blackboard.
 As with Learning Targets, **you are not penalized for doing work that doesn't meet the grading standard** as long as it is a complete, good-faith effort.
 Insread, you are to study the feedback and revise/resubmit your work.
 However, see below for two important restrictions on AEP revisions.
 - **Daily Prep** assignments *may not* be revised or resubmitted.
 They are graded on completeness and effort only, and therefore can only be done once.
 - **WeBWorK** problems can be redone and resubmitted as many times as you need until the deadline.